 Professional Paralegal Associations

-Paralegals can choose from two professional associations in Arizona.
+Paralegals can choose from several professional associations in Arizona.

 The Arizona Paralegal Association (APA), which is affiliated with NALA, was founded in 1977 and has grown to include over 400 members.
 One of its goals is to further the paralegal professional, which it does by supporting professional development, encouraging high standards and ethics, advocating for the profession with local and state bar associations, and serving as a clearinghouse for information about legal assistants.
-The APA works to keep its members up-to-date by offering “learn at lunch” seminars, annual Legal Seminars and many online resources such as updates to federal rules.
+The APA keeps its members up to date by offering “learn at lunch” seminars, annual Legal Seminars, and many online resources, including updates on federal rules.

 Tucson Paralegal Association (TPA) – An affiliate of NALA, the TPA offers four types of membership: